Emergence of Hadron Mass and Structure: Spectroscopy

 An issue connected with the leading-order (RL - rainbow-ladder) term in the truncation scheme of Refs.\,\cite{Munczek:1994zz, Bender:1996bb} is that it only serves well for those ground-state hadrons which possess little rest-frame orbital angular momentum, $L$, between the dressed valence constituents \cite{Holl:2004fr, Holl:2005vu, Fischer:2009jm, Krassnigg:2009zh, Qin:2011dd, Qin:2011xq, Blank:2011ha, Hilger:2014nma, Fischer:2014cfa, Eichmann:2016hgl, Qin:2019hgk}.
 This limitation can be traced to its inability to realistically express impacts of EHM on hadron observables, a weakness that is not overcome at any finite order of elaboration \cite{Fischer:2009jm}.
 Improved schemes, which express EHM in the kernels, have been identified \cite{Chang:2009zb, Chang:2011ei, Binosi:2014aea, Williams:2015cvx, Binosi:2016rxz, Qin:2020jig}.
 They have shown promise in applications to ground-state mesons constituted from $u$, $d$ valence quarks and/or antiquarks.
 However, that is a small subset of the hadron spectrum; so, a recent extension to the spectrum and decay constants of $u$, $d$, $s$ meson ground- and first-excited states is welcome \cite{Xu:2022kng}.

 Returning to quark models, it was long ago claimed \cite{Godfrey:1985xj} ``\ldots \emph{that all mesons -- from the pion to the upsilon -- can be described in a unified framework}.''
 The context for this assertion was a model potential built using one-gluon-like exchange combined with an infrared-slavery ``confinement'' term that increases linearly with colour-source separation.
 The basic mass-scales in such potential models are set by the constituent quark masses; and one might draw a qualitative link between those scales and the far-infrared values of the momentum-dependent dressed-quark running-masses \cite[Fig.\,2.5]{Roberts:2021nhw}: $M_{u,d}(0)\simeq 0.41\,$GeV, $M_s(0) \simeq 0.53\,$GeV.
 Thereafter, mass-splittings and level orderings are arranged by tuning details of the potential.
 Such a procedure can be quantitatively efficacious; however, it is qualitatively incorrect.
 This is readily seen by recalling the Gell-Mann--Oakes--Renner relation \cite{GellMann:1968rz, Maris:1997hd, Qin:2014vya}: $m_\pi^2 \propto \hat m$, where $\hat m$ is Nature's explicit source of chiral symmetry breaking, generated by Higgs boson couplings to quarks in the SM.
-Such behaviour is impossible in a potential model \cite{Roberts:2012sv, Horn:2016rip}.
+Such behaviour is impossible in a potential model \cite{Roberts:2012sv, Horn:2016rip}, but natural in the CSM treatment of bound-states -- see, \emph{e.g}., Refs.\,\cite{Maris:1997hd, Holl:2004fr}, \cite[Fig.\,3.3]{Maris:2003vk}, \cite[Fig.\,7]{Bhagwat:2004hn}, \cite[Fig.\,1A]{Chang:2009zb}.
 Thus, whilst potential models might deliver a fit to hadron spectra, they do not provide an explanation.